WpThemeDev/xidipity/readme.md

 9. Configure other WordPress options as desired
 10. Create Something Great :)

-<i style="font-size: 50%;">* Although the block editor can be used with Xidipity, doing so eliminates many of the features.</i>
+<span style="color:grey">*Although the block editor can be used with Xidipity, doing so eliminates many of the features.*</span>

 <!-- Copyright -->
 ## Copyright